openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

 ``LOGO_TRADEMARK_URL``
   Example: ``https://edx-cdn.org/v3/default/logo-trademark.svg``

-  The fully-qualified URL of the site's logo with a trademark in the image suitable for use in a footer.
+  The fully-qualified URL of the site's logo suitable for use in a footer.
+This is often a logo with a trademark such as (R) or (TM).

 ``LOGO_WHITE_URL``
   Example: ``https://edx-cdn.org/v3/default/logo-white.svg``